react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 The **PaperProvider** provides the theme to all the components in the framework.
 It also acts as a portal to components which need to be rendered at the top level.
 Check the full [Getting-Started](https://callstack.github.io/react-native-paper/getting-started.html) page for more information.

-React-Navigation setup looks similiar.
+React Navigation setup looks similiar.
 There is a component called **NavigationNativeContainer** which manages our navigation tree and contains the navigation state.
 It must wrap all navigator structure.
 We will render this components in **App.tsx** inside a **PaperProvider**.
 More informations can be found in the official [documentation](https://reactnavigation.org/docs/en/next/hello-react-navigation.html).

 ```jsx
 import React from 'react';